Janet Fanaki by the famous LOVE locket wall in Toronto's Distillery District. Photo cred: Maggie Knaus (@photoat50)

 I feel it's important to have your network of support and that it should come from different sources: neighbours, close friends, therapists and those who are dealing with the same challenge as you.

 It could be organized group therapy or just casually connecting the way G. and N. have with me.
-Some talks could be about serious issues and others may be just to share a funny text.
-But it's someone who really understands your new reality.
+Some of our talks were about serious issues and others might have been just to share a funny text.
+But we were people who really understood each other.